manuelamachado/Javascript_and_DOM_Manipulation/Readme.md

 Provided a sqlite database, I created a web page to allow a searchable criteria to filter data rendered in the web page.

-Final content available in github pages: xxx
+Final content available in github pages: https://manuelamachado.github.io/Javascript_and_DOM_Manipulation/.

 ### Analyzes: